This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 21. Full Sail University

-Full Sail University offers an online Master’s in Journalism degree (MA) in New Media Journalism that can be completed entirely online.
-In addition, Full Sail University’s online journalism master’s degree program can be completed in as few as twelve months.
+Full Sail University offers an online Master’s in Journalism in New Media Journalism that can be completed entirely online.
+In addition, Full Sail University’s online journalism programs can be completed in as few as twelve months.
 Featured coursework for Full Sail University’s Master’s in Journalism online degree program includes research & investigation skills development, legal aspects of media, digital news production, new media publishing & distribution, public relations & reputation management, and writing for interactive media, to name a few.

 Highlight: Full Sail University focuses its academic programs on the production of film, audio, and media.